ITVS BOARD OF DIRECTORS MEETING

 CALL TO ORDER AND INTRODUCTIONS

-Denny, Chair, called the meeting to order at 8:33 a.m., introduced the members of staff in attendance and gave opening remarks.
+Denny called the meeting to order at 8:33 a.m., introduced the members of staff and guests in attendance, and gave opening remarks.

-The Chair took roll call, noted that a quorum of the Board was present, and declared the meeting open for the transaction of business.
+Denny took roll call, noted that a quorum of the board was present, and declared the meeting open for the transaction of business.

 APPROVAL OF MINUTES

 La Cruise, Secretary, presented the minutes of the meeting of the Board of Directors held on March 14, 2020.
 Following discussion, on motion by Malsheen, seconded by Bullock-Bailey, and carried unanimously: